February 19, 2019 | Authored by: Kevin Cancilla

 Bundles and tiers can be beneficial in multiple ways, and with different customers.
 A basic account can attract new customers, while paired or bundled services offered at a discount can incentivize customers to upgrade, increase average revenue per user (ARPU) and stay longer.
 The availability of premium-tier accounts and services makes it possible for customers who are willing to pay more to get more, or, for example, to consume a service without advertisements.
 A variety of offers makes it easier to attract customers.
 Each can settle on a right-size option for them: a win-win for the service and the consumer.

 Once again, analyzing data is critical.
 Ideas for bundles and tiers will come from consulting the data and identifying specific user consumption habits that illuminate which products or services to package or how to bracket tiers.

 Technology and expertise to support intelligent pricing

-This post hardly scrapes the surface of the business considerations needed to determine pricing.
+This post hardly scrapes the surface of the business considerations needed to determine to price.
 But the logistics and tools required to embark on the analyses described above are simpler to identify.

-If you wish to build an intelligent pricing and business strategy, you need the following:
+If you wish to build intelligent pricing and business strategy, you need the following:

-Consultancy services - Many businesses would benefit from receiving guidance from subscription industry and data analysis experts who have assisted dozens of companies in determining and optimizing their pricing and offers.
+- Consultancy services - Many businesses would benefit from receiving guidance from the subscription industry and data analysis experts who have assisted dozens of companies in determining and optimizing their pricing and offers.

-With Vindicia and Vindicia CashBox, businesses benefit from a highly agile subscription platform featuring agile product catalog and advanced data collection capabilities.
+With Vindicia Subscribe, businesses benefit from a highly agile subscription platform featuring an agile product catalog and advanced data collection capabilities.
 Our experts can help you formulate best practices and succeed in optimizing your pricing to help you acquire and retain more customers and compete at your best.
 That's all part of us being the Subscription People.